Let my story talk for me:

-Started to become familiar with the 3-tier architecture of a web application and taking a deeper dive in the Java world.
+Becoming familiar with the 3-tier architecture of a web application and taking a deeper dive in the Java world.

 2011 : Met CodeIgniter and loved it!

-2013 : Doing my first steps in Agile Development through the ICONIX methodology.
+2013 : My first steps in real-life software development processes through the ICONIX methodology.

 I also switched from CodeIgniter to Laravel framework (Rapid Application Development in action).
 Loved it!

 2015 : Met PHPUnit.
 Loved it!

 Within the next 2 years I wrote a couple of thousands lines of testing code for my applications.

 2016 : Met with Jenkins.
 Loved it!

 Jenkins brought a better understanding of a production environment and real-life deployment methods as well as a first contact with code metrics.

 2017 : My first contact with Microservices architecture, Scrum and Docker.